Emmanouil Maragkakis, Ph.D.

 RNA Regulation Section

 Baltimore, MD 21224

-Understanding the high-dimensional regulation in cells as a key component of discovering the mechanistic basis of human disease and aging.
+Understanding the high-dimensional regulation of gene expression in cells as a key component of discovering the mechanistic basis of human disease and aging.
 Combining experimental and computational approaches to discover fundamental biological mechanisms of RNA stability and dynamics.
-Integrating high-throughput short and long-read sequencing data and machine learning to decipher regulatory networks in cells and their changes across aging.
+Integrating high-throughput short- and long-read sequencing data and machine learning to decipher regulatory networks in cells and their changes across aging.

 Related Scientific Focus Areas

 This page was last updated on July 23rd, 2021